DayByDayBy/AoC_2023/notes.md

 so far not really 'thinking in pandas', but it does seem like a good way to parse the hug data sets and manipulating them

 i reckon list comps will still be useful, but a lot of the pd built ins seem pretty powerful, esp with scikit and numpy

+update -
+    life interrupted, still thinking about using data tools for the AoC puzzles also thinking about maybe going back to the first year and working through those first